 top of page

-"DzelzytÄ—'s immersive environment echoes Yayoi Kusama’s Infinity Rooms.
-She is expanding the physical limits of the work.
-The boundary between what is real and what is reflected or even imagined is blurred."
+"Laura Dzelzytė's immersive environments echoe Yayoi Kusama’s Infinity Rooms.
+She is expanding the physical limits and blurring the boundary between what is real, what is reflected or even imagined."

 About

 Laura is deeply interested in materiality and colour. she works across painting, sculpture, writing, drawing and immersive installations to evoke multisensory experiences.
-Her works explore internal conflicts—the tension between the inner self and socially and culturally constructed identities—and how these shape our experience of the world.
+Her works explore internal conflicts, the tension between the inner self and socially and culturally constructed identities, and how these shape our experience of the world.

 Drawing inspiration from literature, psychoanalysis, philosophy and old masters, Laura reimagines and challenges dogmatic narratives to expose paradoxes and myths surrounding power and freedom of choice.

 In May 2025 in collaboration with British neo-conceptual artist Ryan Gander she relaunched the cult RCA journal ARK in six languages and presented it as a conceptual work - exhibition.
+She also edited the 2026 ARK REPETITION issue for which Camille Henrot created the cover

 For more information, please send an email